 If you want an inexpensive exercise bike, then the XTERRA SB150 Recumbent Bike is for you.
 The frame of the SB150 is solid and durable and comes with a maximum user weight capacity of up to 265 lbs (120 kg).
 It also features a walk-through design.
 As a result, it is easily accessible.

-The SB150 has a decent flywheel that provides a smooth pedaling motion and delivers consistency.
+The SB150 has a decent flywheel that provides a smooth pedaling motion and consistency.
 Moreover, the flywheel is also bidirectional.
 As a result, you can pedal backward and still have a proper intensity.
 The flywheel weighs 11 lbs (5 kg), so you can only expect the bike to offer a light resistance.
 However, it has up to 24 levels of resistance.

 The SB150 also features a 4-way adjustable strong, and well-padded seat.
 The XTERRA SB150 makes the exercise time less stressful for your back with the backrest.
 It is solid and well-padded too.
 There are two pairs of handlebars on this bike.
 The ones around the seat have integrated pulse sensors for measuring pulse.
-The ones with the console offer a multi-grip design.
+The ones with the monitor offer a multi-grip design.